saifullahBUET144/Bengali_pivot_summary/README.md

 difficult to manage.
 Therefore, if generation of synthetic dataset through pivoting ap- proach is proven to be viable, the task of synthesizing datasets for text summarizing would become much less time consuming and less resource-intensive.

+This research aims to assess the feasibility of using pivoting techniques to create syn- thetic datasets for text summarizing in Bangla, thereby serving the following purposes:
+1. Synthesizing new datasets for text summarizing in Bangla that can be used in further research in the field of Bangla NLP.
+2. Paving the way for the synthesizing of many more datasets using the pivoting technique for not only text summarizing but also other NLP tasks such as question- answer generation, text elaboration, grammatical correction, etc.
+The solutions to problems and contributions of this research are:
+1. Suggesting a way to overcome the time and resource constraints associated with the synthesizing of human-generated datasets for Bangla text summarizing in NLP research by using pivoting techniques to generate synthetic datasets.
+2. Comparison of the generated summaries by using both human-generated sum- maries and pivoted summaries of the same text dataset as training data; evalua- tion of their scores in ROUGE, BLEU, and chrf++ parameters as well as in human assessment.
+3. Comparison of the performance of the synthetic datasets in 4 different categories of news articles, namely: “National”, “International”, “Sports” and “Science and Technology” to see which category is best suitable for the application of the piv- oting technique for synthetic dataset generation.
+4. Synthesizing of a new dataset with pivoted “text and abstractive summary” pairs, to be used for further research.